GabeScott/standard-works-vault/General Conference/2011 October - Until We Meet Again.md

 # Until We Meet Again

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the October session of the 2011 General Conference*

+>*May the spirit we have felt here be and abide with us as we go about those things which occupy us each day.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2011/10/until-we-meet-again?lang=eng)